gurgunday/ghtml/README.md

 ### `includeFile`

-Available for Node.js users, the `includeFile` function reads and outputs the content of a file, while also caching it in memory for future reuse.
+Available for Node.js users, the `includeFile` function is a wrapper around `readFileSync`.
+It reads and outputs the content of a file while also caching it in memory for faster future reuse.

 ## Usage